 When You Should Use Cellulose Insulation

-Blown cellulose insulation can be used in a similar manner as blown-in fiberglass insulation, with the ability to have it blown into nearly any space.
+Blown cellulose insulation can be used in a similar manner to blown-in fiberglass insulation, with the ability to have it blown into nearly any space.
 Both spray cellulose insulation and blown-in cellulose insulation are ideal for closed walls of existing homes that need better insulation.
-Cellulose insulation is dense packed in existing walls through access points made into the wall.
-Loose fill cellulose insulation also provides an effective insulation method for attics, either as primary insulation or as a second layer over existing insulation.
+Cellulose insulation is dense packed into existing walls through access points made into the wall.
+Loose-fill cellulose insulation also provides an effective insulation method for attics, either as primary insulation or as a second layer over existing insulation.

-Contact our expert insulation team at G and S Insulating today!
+Contact our expert insulation team at G&S Insulating today!
 We look forward to answering all your insulation questions and evaluating your project to recommend the proper insulation type and application method for you.
 It is our mission to provide you with the highest quality cellulose insulation products and installation services in the Jonesboro, Springdale and Little Rock areas.